 It almost feels redundant at this point to remind you that the Corvus undoubtedly favors big lines with lots room to run.
 Aggressive alpine riders will be right at home on this ski.
 The 193 was a lot of material to manage for some of our not-so-large testers, so we would recommend a shorter length if you prefer quick swing weight.

-At $750 a pair, the Corvus is within the familiar range of market price for a powder board.
-Which is not necessarily cheap.
+The Corvus is within the familiar range of market price for a powder board, which is not necessarily cheap.
 But while it's not the most affordable or versatile option out there, we think it has a very high-quality construction.
 The Black Crows design team has innovation and attention to detail that you don't typically find in their price range.